wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 If you can't see these two files, you might have to enable Hidden Files in your directory browser or code editor.

-Next up is `wp-learn-new-block.php`.
+Next up is `copyright-date-block.php`.
 This is the main plugin file that initiates the execution of the plugin.
-Open up the file and look at the code inside.

-After the standard plugin header, this file contains just a few lines of executable PHP code consisting of a single function that is hooked onto the `init` action.
+Inside that file you'll see the standard plugin header, and the PHP code that registers the block.

-This function calls the `register_block_type()` function passing the path to the previously mentioned `build` directory as a parameter.
+Here the `copyright_date_block_copyright_date_block_block_init` function calls the `register_block_type()` function passing the path to the previously mentioned `build` directory as a parameter.

+This function is then hooked into the `init` action.

 Next, you'll see `package-lock.json` file and the `package.json` file.